jhpoelen/id-link-template/NOTES.md

 Scala 2.10, Apache Spark v1.6.0 (including Spark SQL and GraphX) running in a single node Apache Mesos v0.26.0 cluster hosted by iDigBio, specially developed Spark Jobs available at https://https://github.com/idigbio-api-hackathon/idigbio-spark.

 ## Data Acquisition Methods
-1. id_links.csv files as published in various github archives forked from https://github.com/jhpoelen/id-link-template
+1. manually curated id_links.csv files as published in various github archives forked from https://github.com/jhpoelen/id-link-template
 2. data retrieved from wikidata/media using a publicly available api.
 See https://github.com/jhpoelen/id-link-template/tree/master/mediawiki for more information
-3. iDigBio darwin core archive from June 2015, GBIF archive including records without any known geospatial issues.
+3. iDigBio darwin core archive from June 2015, and parts of a 2015 GBIF archive including all records without any known geospatial issues.

 ## Results
 Manual data extraction resulted in less than about a hundred links between ids as gathered over some hours in a group of about 10 people.
 Scripts were developed to retrieve relevant data from wikidata, resulting in over a thousand links between relevant specimen identifier in the course of the workshop.